OpenPolarimeter/OPol/README.md

 # OPol
-Source code and design files for an open hardware polarimeter, to be described in an upcoming publication.
+Source code and design files for an open hardware polarimeter.

+A preprint describing the polarimeter is available here: https://doi.org/10.26434/chemrxiv.13117943

-An earlier version of the polarimeter is available here: https://github.com/ajharvie/polarimeter
+An earlier version of the polarimeter is here: https://github.com/ajharvie/polarimeter